cosbor11/user-asset-translator/Follow-Up-Questions.md

   -  create another implementation of IReportAggregation
   -  add the concrete class to the UserAssetReport's list of IReportAggregation

-  the aggregation will automatically get printed to the report in the summary section becuase the mustache template will do a for each on the aggregations
+  the aggregation will automatically get printed to the report in the summary section becuase the mustache template will enumerate all of the aggregations

 ## What's the design for adding new types of assets?

-For a new Account Type support you would need to add to the enum list, and the MoneyMarketAccountTaxCode or null if not applicable
+For new AssetAccountType support, you would need to add a new enum to the AssetAccountTypesEnum, and, if applicable, a MoneyMarketAccountTaxCodeEnum.
-A new asset would also conform to the AssetAccount class.
-For example, lets add a Money Market account as a new type...
+The new AssetAccount would also conform to the AssetAccount class.
+For example, lets add a new type of account.
+For this example, I'll introduce a MoneyMarketAssetAccount as a new type...

 ```
    AssetAccount moneyMarketAccount = new AssetAccount();